 The Federal Employees’ Compensation Act (FECA) is administered by the Office of Workers’ Compensation Programs (OWCP) through the U.S. Department of Labor.
 FECA provides benefits to civilian employees in the United States.
 Its purpose is to provide compensation to federal employees who have been disabled from an occupational injury.

-There are two ways in which a mesothelioma patient receives compensation.
-Filing a workers’ compensation claim is one option.
+There are two ways in which a patient receives mesothelioma compensation.
+Filing a mesothelioma compensation claim is one option.
 The other includes filing a personal injury or wrongful death lawsuit against a liable asbestos company.

 Though WC covers occupational injuries, the employers are generally cleared of any liability.
 In some cases, a separate lawsuit against an employer may bring in more compensation for an employee than filing through workers’ compensation.